snarfed/granary/docs/index.rst

 `Apache Streams <http://streams.incubator.apache.org/>`__ is a similar project that translates between storage systems and database as well as social schemas.
-It's a Java library, and its design is heavily structured. `Here's the list of formats it supports. <http://streams.incubator.apache.org/site/0.3-incubating-SNAPSHOT/streams-project/streams-contrib/index.html>`__ It's mainly used by `People Pattern <http://www.peoplepattern.com/>`__.
+It’s a Java library, and its design is heavily structured. `Here’s the list of formats it supports. <http://streams.incubator.apache.org/site/0.3-incubating-SNAPSHOT/streams-project/streams-contrib/index.html>`__ It’s mainly used by `People Pattern <http://www.peoplepattern.com/>`__.

 `Gnip <http://gnip.com/>`__ similarly `converts social network data to ActivityStreams <http://support.gnip.com/documentation/activity_streams_intro.html>`__ and supports `many more source networks <http://gnip.com/sources/>`__.
-Unfortunately, it's commercial, there's no free trial or self-serve signup, and `plans start at $500 <http://gnip.com/products/pricing/>`__.
+Unfortunately, it’s commercial, there’s no free trial or self-serve signup, and `plans start at $500 <http://gnip.com/products/pricing/>`__.

 `DataSift <http://datasift.com/>`__ looks like broadly the same thing,